scala-steward/skuber-1/README.md

 The `k8sInit` call returns a concrete Skuber client which is then used to make the requests to the Kubernetes cluster API.

+See the [latest programming guide](docs/GUIDE.md) for more details on using the Skuber Pekko client.

 ## Using the Akka client

 The section above shows how to to use a Skuber client that is based on Pekko, which is likely to be the most common case.